-(a) DEFINITION.-When used in this title the term "life insurance company" means an insurance company engaged in the business of issuing life insurance and annuity contracts (including contracts of combined life, health, and accident insurance), the reserve funds of which held for the fulfillment of such contracts comprise more than 50 per centum of its total reserve funds.

-(b) RATE OF TAX.-In lieu of the tax imposed by section 13, there shall be levied, collected, and paid for each taxable year upon the net income of every life insurance company a tax as follows:

-(1) In the case of a domestic life insurance company, $13\frac{3}{4}$ per centum of its net income;

-(2) In the case of a foreign life insurance company, $13\frac{34}{2}$ per centum of its net income from sources within the United States.
+- (a) DEFINITION.-When used in this title the term "life insurance company" means an insurance company engaged in the business of issuing life insurance and annuity contracts (including contracts of combined life, health, and accident insurance), the reserve funds of which held for the fulfillment of such contracts comprise more than 50 per centum of its total reserve funds. - (b) RATE OF TAX.-In lieu of the tax imposed by section 13, there shall be levied, collected, and paid for each taxable year upon the net income of every life insurance company a tax as follows: - (1) In the case of a domestic life insurance company, 133⁄4 per centum of the amount of its net income in excess of the credit provided in subsection (c) of this section; - (2) In the case of a foreign life insurance company, 133⁄4 per centum of the amount of its net income from sources within the United States in excess of the credit provided in subsection (c) of this section. - (c) For the purpose only of the tax imposed by this section there shall be allowed as a credit against net income (or, in the case of a foreign life insurance company, against net income from sources within the United States) the amount received as interest upon obligations of the United States or of corporations organized under Act of Congress which is allowed to an individual as a credit for purposes of normal tax by section 25(a)(2) or (3).
+In the case of a foreign life insurance company the credit shall not exceed an amount which bears the same ratio to the amount otherwise allowed as a credit as the reserve funds required by law and held by it at the end of the taxable year upon business transacted within the United States is of the reserve funds held by it at the end of the taxable year upon all business transacted.